Coat of arms and flag of New Jersey: History

+Design

 The flag of the state of New Jersey includes the coat of arms of the state on a buff-colored background.
 In a 1965 law, the specific color shades of Jersey blue and buff were defined by the state.
 Using the Cable color system developed by the Color Association of the United States, Jersey Blue was defined as Cable No. 70087; Buff was defined as Cable No. 65015.
 The Office of the Secretary of State of New Jersey gives the blue and buff color hexadecimal equivalents as #2484C6 and #E1B584, respectively.

+Flag proposals

+NJ Advance Media and NJ.com ran a contest in 2016 to create a new flag for New Jersey, with nearly 400 designs being submitted.
+A panel of five judges narrowed the submissions down to ten finalists, which were then put to a public vote, with the official result based on the number of votes each design had after voting closed on March 6.

+A winning design by Andrew Maris of Fair Haven was chosen, but no legislative action has been taken to authorize a new flag.